Helpline: 03444 775 774 | Text support: 07537 416 905 (open Mon-Fri 10:30-16:30)

 The 5th year’s fund recipient, Dr Faye Sayer, Assistant Professor in History and Heritage and colleagues at the University of Birmingham, undertook research into our creative arts-based course, Art for Anxiety Relief (AfAR), demonstrating its benefits in the management of anxiety.
 Download the final report here: Anxiety UK Art for Anxiety Relief Evaluation Report

 The 3rd year fund recipient was Dr Amy Blakemore of the University of Manchester who undertook a research project into Fight Anxiety: a pilot study to investigate the feasibility and acceptability of the ‘Fight Anxiety Boxing for Fitness Programme’ for people experiencing anxiety.
 A copy of the final report can be downloaded here.

 The 2nd year fund recipient was Professsor.
 Richard Collier of Newcastle Law School who completed a research project into anxiety in junior lawyers.
 Further details of the study can be read here.
 A copy of Executive summary can be downloaded here and a copy of the full final report can be downloaded here.

-The Institute of Mental Health was the first to successfully secure funding from Anxiety UK’s ‘Katharine and Harold Fisher Anxiety Research Fund’ to further develop peer support training for people with Anxiety.
+The Institute of Mental Health was the first research team to successfully secure funding from Anxiety UK’s ‘Katharine and Harold Fisher Anxiety Research Fund’ to further develop peer support training for people with Anxiety.
 This exciting research project started in October 2015 and aimed at furthering understanding into what peer support should look like for people unable to attend traditional face to face groups or training because of anxiety.
 A summary of the report can be read here and the full report here.
 Further details of the Institute of Mental Health’s project can be read here.